charles-55/OnlineBookstore/README.md

 2. Download the JAR file and extract its contents.
 3. Modify the ConnectionManager.java to have your configured database settings.
 4. Run the Main.java class.

+## For TA
+- To sign in as an admin, the username is "TA" and the password is "123456".
+- NOTE: Only admins can add new admins.
+There are previously defined admins.